WasmEdge/docs/docs/develop/rust/http_service/client.md

 wasmedge wasmedge_reqwest_demo.wasm
 ```

 In your Rust application, import [the WasmEdge adapted reqwest crate](https://crates.io/crates/reqwest_wasi), which uses a special version of single-threaded Tokio that is adapted for WebAssembly.
-Just add the following line to your Cargo.toml.
+Just add the following lines to your `Cargo.toml`.

 ```toml
 [dependencies]